MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 >
 > 1. Add a text description under "Getting Started".
 > 1. Create a subheading called "installation" which contains installation instructions.
-> 1. The "Installation" secion should use a list for dependencies and a code block with the installation command.
+> 1. The "Installation" section should use a list for dependencies and a code block with the installation command.
 >
 >> ## Solution
 >> Following the guidelines and using the cheat sheet may lead you to a page which looks like this: